mohejicoin/moj-coin-whitepaper/en/whitepaper.md

 Japanese culture in novel and meaningful ways through the decentralized web.
-Unlike typical meme tokens, which often rely on short-lived hype or speculative trends, Moheji seeks to build lasting value through cultural narrative, community engagement, and practical utility.
+Unlike typical meme tokens, which often rely on short-lived hype or speculative trends, moheji seeks to build lasting value through cultural narrative, community engagement, and practical utility.
 This approach allows Moheji to carve out a unique and sustainable niche in the highly competitive and crowded Web3 landscape, where culture and innovation can